josephsl/goldenCursor/readme.md

 * Version 1.x and 2.x mouse position formats are incompatible.
 * To perform functions that require use of arrow keys, turn off mouse arrows first.
 * When deleting saved positions, if there are no saved positions left, positions for the application will be cleared.

+## Version 4.0

+* Requires NVDA 2019.3 or later.
+* Golden Cursor settings dialog has been replaced by Golden Cursor settings panel.

 ## Version 3.3